thimodeschouwer/thimodeschouwer.github.io/index.md

 ## About Me

 I am a PhD student at the [Economics Department](https://feb.kuleuven.be/research/economics/ces) of Katholieke Universiteit Leuven, funded by the [Research Foundation - Flanders](https://www.fwo.be/en/).
 My research is in labor and family economics.
 I'm interested in how individuals and firms value all kinds of job attributes.
-I study how these valuations are reflected in equilibrium labor market outcomes, how different attributes are related to eachother, and what the implications are for inequality.
+I study how these valuations are reflected in equilibrium labor market outcomes, how different attributes are interrelated, and what the implications are for inequality.
 To study these questions, I use different methods that range from structural models of matching to empirical causal inference.

 Currently, I am visiting the Institute for Applied Microeconomics at the [University of Bonn](https://www.uni-bonn.de/en/university/university).